Learn more about the available visa options and entry requirements into New Zealand

-You do not need a visa or permit to visit New Zealand if you are:
+You do not need a visa to visit New Zealand if you are:

 After you’ve cleared passport control, you should collect your baggage and proceed through customs and biosecurity checks.
-In order to protect New Zealand and it's environment, certain items are not allowed to be brought into the country, have restrictions for entry or must be declared if they are deemed to present a biosecurity risk.
+In order to protect New Zealand and its environment, certain items are not allowed to be brought into the country, have restrictions for entry or must be declared if they are deemed to present a biosecurity risk.
 These include food, plants, animal products and outdoor recreational equipment.

 Your baggage may be sniffed by a detector dog and/or x-rayed, and it may be searched to identify any risk goods you might be carrying.

 To avoid penalties it is best to familiarise yourself with these guidelines prior to travel.
 For a detailed list of prohibited, restricted or declarable items, please visit Ministry for Primary Industries(opens in new window) (biosecurity agency).

 As a visitor to New Zealand you may be entitled to various concessions and duty free entries on some of your goods.
 If you are 17 years or older, you are entitled to allowances for alcohol, cigarettes and tobacco.
 For detailed information on allowances and duty free concessions, please visit New Zealand Customs(opens in new window).